 Medicare Advantage Open Enrollment Period

 This runs from January 1st to March 31st.
-Medicare beneficiaries can change Medicare Advantage plans one time during this period or they can disenroll from Medicare Advantage and enroll in a Medicare Supplement and Medicare Part D plan.
+You can change Medicare Advantage plans one time during this period.
+You can also disenroll from Medicare Advantage and enroll in a Medicare Supplement and Medicare Part D plan.
 To enroll in a Medicare Supplement after you have had a Medicare Advantage plan, you may have to pass medical underwriting and you could be turned down for coverage.

 Special Enrollment Period

-A few life events can make you eligible for a Special Enrollment Period.
-During this time, you can enroll or disenroll from a Medicare Advantage plan.
-Some examples are, losing your current health insurance coverage or moving.
+A few Life Events can make you eligible for a Special Enrollment Period.
+During a Special Enrollment Period, you can enroll or dis-enroll from a Medicare Advantage plan.
+Qualified Life Events include losing your current health insurance coverage and changing your legal residence.